 PLEASE NOTE: This breed has been accepted for recording in the AKC Foundation Stock Service (FSS).
 This is simply an avenue to maintain reputable records regarding the breedís development.
-This breed is not eligible for AKC (American Kennel Club) registration.
+As of 2016, this breed has become eligible for AKC (American Kennel Club) registration.

 The American Hairless Terrier is a small to medium sized dog.
 At full grown, they will stand between 7-16 inches in height and will typically weigh somewhere between 5-16 pounds.